 As much as many of us would like to, we’re not all lucky enough to be able to take our four-legged friends to work with us every day.
-However, the 22nd of June is National Bring Your Dog to Work Day, where many dog owners across the UK are encouraged to bring their pooches with them to work, to help raise money for charities such as All Dogs Matter.
+National Bring Your Dog to Work Day in June each year encourages dog owners across the UK to take their pooches with them to work, to help raise money for charities such as All Dogs Matter.

 Research has suggested that bringing pets to work can help to reduce stress levels for employees, as well as making the job more enjoyable too!
 So, here at Asda Money, we’ve put together 5 of our top tips to help your pooch settle in on their first day at the office – but remember to ask your boss beforehand!